18 Bitcoin ETFs and Cryptocurrency Funds You Should Know

-The rapidly growing world of Bitcoin ETFs will now include futures-based cryptocurrency funds.
-Here are 12 ways to ride the crypto wave.
+The rapidly growing world of Bitcoin ETFs have expanded in recent months to include futures-based cryptocurrency funds.
+Here are 18 ways to ride the crypto wave.

-Here are 12 Bitcoin ETFs and other cryptocurrency funds available to investors today.
-We cover ProShares' new Bitcoin futures ETF, but the majority of these products either deal in equities that are somehow involved with cryptocurrencies, or in other types of exposure that have their own twists and turns.
+Here are 18 Bitcoin ETFs and other cryptocurrency funds available to investors today.
+This includes the Bitcoin futures ETFs, but the majority of these products either deal in equities that are somehow involved with cryptocurrencies, or in other types of exposure that have their own twists and turns.

 ProShares Bitcoin Strategy ETF

 The ProShares Bitcoin Strategy ETF (BITO, $24.91), which launched on Oct.
 19, became the first U.S. ETF to provide investors with exposure to Bitcoin futures.

 The most important thing to note right off the bat is that BITO does not invest directly in Bitcoin, which provides as close to one-to-one exposure as you could want.
 Instead, it invests in cash-settled, front-month Bitcoin futures – contracts with the shortest time to maturity.

 The futures contracts that BITO invests in are regulated by the Commodity Futures Trading Commission.
 These contracts are only traded on the Chicago Mercantile Exchange and are subject to the rules of the CME.

 The ETF can also invest in U.S. Treasury Bills and Repurchase Agreements as short-term investment vehicles for cash positions, and it can also use leverage.

 Investors looking for context should know that BITO will moreso resemble the United States Oil Fund (USO), which also invests in futures and does not accurately track the price of oil, rather than "physical" ETFs such as the SPDR Gold Shares (GLD), which invest directly in the underlying asset to provide much more faithful price tracking.